 Key Takeaways

 If you are considering Lion's mane supplementation and are currently taking prescription medications, talk to a healthcare professional before using Lion's mane extract.
 Also, if you regularly take over-the-counter medications, seeking medical advice should help you avoid the risks of drugs interacting with Lion's Mane.
-Your doctor can help you determine the best time to take Lion's Mane or the ideal Lion's mane dosage that will not cause side effects.
+Your doctor can help you determine the best time to take Lion's Mane or the ideal dosage that will not cause side effects.

 References